Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 \paragraph{Other systems} It would be interesting to extend the spread/Krylov complexity approaches to new systems.
-First, the generalization to time dependent Hamiltonians is important to achieve for the reasons described above, and because we would like to understand systems that are driven by external sources.
-Second, if we contemplate external sources, we should also consider open quantum systems, whose dynamics are controlled by Lindbladian evolution of the density matrix.
+First, the generalization to time-dependent Hamiltonians is important to achieve for the reasons described above, and because we would like to understand systems that are driven by external sources.
+Second, if we contemplate external sources, we should also consider open quantum systems, whose dynamics are controlled by Lindbladian evolution of the density matrix~\cite{Carolan:2024wov}.
 There is a substantial literature on the Linbladian formalism which is partly reviewed in \cite{Nandy:2024htc}.
-The interaction with an external bath with an open system certainly affects the structure of entanglement spreading (see, e.g., \cite{Agon:2014uxa}), and has generally been a subject of significant recent interest in condensed matter physics through the study of measurement driven phase transitions (see, e.g., \cite{block2022measurement}).
+The interaction of an external bath with an open system certainly affects the structure of entanglement spreading (see, e.g., \cite{Agon:2014uxa}), and has generally been a subject of significant recent interest in condensed matter physics through the study of measurement-driven phase transitions (see, e.g., \cite{block2022measurement}).
+The spread complexity of measurement-induced non-unitary dynamics has been explored in \cite{Bhattacharya:2023yec}.
+Meanwhile, \cite{Das:2024zuu} have uncovered various bounds and relations pertaining to the state/operator complexity of purifying a mixed state.
 Another interesting avenue is to study the spread complexity of Carrollian theories of relevance for flat space holography.
 Likewise it would be interesting to study the kind of chiral theories that appear in the AdS/CFT dual to highly rotating extremal black holes \cite{Guica:2008mu,Balasubramanian:2003kq,Balasubramanian:2009bg} and the matrix models that appear as the dual to the 11-dimensional M-theory \cite{Banks:1996vh,Balasubramanian:1997kd,Polchinski:1999br}.
+In this direction, spread complexity has been studied in the planar limit of holographic theories in \cite{Das:2024tnw}.